sendgrid/sendgrid-php/README.md

           "email": "test@example.com"
         }
       ],
-      "subject": "Hello World from the SendGrid Python Library!"
+      "subject": "Hello World from the SendGrid PHP Library!"
     }
   ],
   "from": {